Design-Based Inference under Random Potential Outcomes: Simulation Study

 \comm{Coverage.}

 Figures~\ref{fig:coverage1} and~\ref{fig:coverage2} report the empirical coverage of nominal 95\% confidence intervals across different dependency growth rates $d$ and sample sizes $n$.

 Figure~\ref{fig:coverage1} corresponds to the baseline design in which the FPO and RPO estimands coincide.
 Across all configurations, empirical coverage is slightly above the nominal $0.95$, indicating mild finite-sample conservativeness.
 For small samples ($n\in \{100,200\}$), coverage shows no clear monotone pattern in $d$, consistent with higher sampling variability.
 For larger $n$, especially $n=1000$, coverage increases gradually with $d$, reflecting the growing conservativeness of the variance estimator as dependence neighbourhoods expand.
-Importantly, within the theoretical regime $d\le 1/4$ (Theorem~\ref{th:normality}), coverage remains close to nominal and uniformly satisfactory.
+Within the theoretical regime $d\le 1/4$ (Theorem~\ref{th:normality}), coverage remains close to nominal and uniformly satisfactory.

 Figure~\ref{fig:coverage2} reports coverage under network interference.
 Coverage is uniformly above 95\%, indicating stronger conservativeness than in the baseline case.
 This persists even at $d=0$, suggesting that interference through the exposure mapping $e_i(z,\omega)$ affects calibration beyond what is captured by neighbourhood growth alone.
 When dependence exceeds the theoretical range ($d=0.3$), coverage approaches 97\%, consistent with a gradual shift towards conservativeness as assumptions are violated.
-A further feature is that, at $d=0$, coverage declines from $n=500$ to $n=1000$; this non-monotonicity appears specific to the spillover structure and does not indicate failure of the variance estimator.
-Overall, coverage remains stable and well controlled, supporting the feasibility of design-based inference for ensemble-level causal estimands under network interference.
+Overall, coverage remains stable and well controlled, supporting the feasibility of design-based inference for $\tau_n$ under network interference.

 \comm{Test size and power}

 Tables~\ref{tab:rejection1} and~\ref{tab:rejection2} report empirical rejection frequencies at the 1\%, 5\%, and 10\% nominal levels for the size and power experiments, across all combinations of sample size $n$ and dependency growth rate $d$, for the two data-generating mechanisms described above.